CERP: Data Buddies Project

 Org: Computing Research Association - CERP

-Why should you (and your department) join Data Buddies?
+Why should you (and your department) join the Data Buddies Project?

-By participating in Data Buddies, you support research that can impact future generations of computing researchers, and by extension, the broader STEM community.
+By participating in the Data Buddies Project, you support research that can impact future generations of computing researchers, and by extension, the broader STEM community.
 You also contribute to the continued efforts to diversify and strengthen the domestic talent pool in computing.

 - For your BPC Program/CISE Proposal: You can have your BPC program/activity evaluated through Data Buddies.
 CERP can compare your students to either of the following groups depending on your needs: (1) other students in your department, or (2) a national sample of students at similar institutions.
 Through this evaluation, you can measure and demonstrate the effectiveness of your program/activity.
 (Cost: $500)

 - For your department’s BPC efforts: You can better understand and track your students’ educational experiences and career trajectories through the departmental reports you will receive every year.
 These reports will also compare your institution to similar institutions.
 Using this information, you can measure your department’s success in broadening participation in computing.
 You can include Data Buddies as an activity in your Departmental BPC Plan.
 Please see the section below with Example Activity Text for how to include DBS in your plan.
 (Cost: Free)